-Global Volunteers has also had a surprising impact on my career – after my experience in 2005, I added the Cook Island project to my resume.
+An added personal benefit was the surprising impact on my career Global Volunteers has had.
+After my experience in 2005, I added the Cook Island project to my resume.
 In every single interview since that time, I have been asked about my experience, and each interviewer has been impressed with not only the work being done, but my decision to participate.
 It has both differentiated me from other candidates, and allowed me to highlight skills outside of marketing.

-I now look forward to all of my future projects with Global Volunteers.
+I now look forward to all of my future opportunities to serve and learn with Global Volunteers.